onedata/onedata-drive/README.md

 ## Notes
 - Does not work in Windows Sandbox.
 In virtual machine (e.g. in Hyper-V) it works fine.
-- The application is not signed, so Windows Defender SmartScreen might block it.
-You can run it anyway by clicking `More info` and `Run anyway`.
+- The application is signed with certificate which is not trusted by default in Windows.

 ## Acknowledgment
 <p align="left">